Home

 • Do you have pain in the groin?

 It's well known that a careful and thorough history can often pinpoint the problem.
 Is it a sacroiliac joint fixation.
 Or a hip arthritis?
 Or a Maignes syndrome?
-Perhaps a Meralgia paresthetica or a Femero Acetabular Impingement syndrome.
+Perhaps a Meralgia paresthetica or a Femoro Acetabular Impingement syndrome.

 PHYSICAL EXAMINATION